 - Fill you with joy

 In other words, if it’s not very useful and doesn’t make you feel happy, then why do you want it?
-The thrilling thing about minimalism (which is also the scary thing at first) is coming to the realization that most of our things don’t make this cut.
+The exciting thing about minimalism (which is also scary at first) is realizing that most of our possessions don’t make this cut.

 Try it out!